Budapestby VisitCity Guides

 Tourist Areas - Exchange offices in heavily touristic areas, particularly along Váci Street (the main pedestrian shopping street), often have less favorable rates.
 The same applies to exchange offices that operate late into the night.

-Exchange offices in tourist-heavy areas like Váci Street often offer less favorable rates
+Tourist-heavy areas like Váci Street often charge higher exchange rates

 Smart Money Exchange Tips